Mario-Balde/Frontend-Mentor---Recipe-page/README.md

 HTML.
 CSS.

-What I learned?
+What did I learn?
 HTML and CSS

 Useful resources:
 https://www.w3schools.com/, https://developer.mozilla.org/en-US/

 ## My process:
-1. Create HTML file named "index.html" to the markup language (website structure).
+1. Create an HTML file named "index.html" to the markup language (website structure).
-2. Create CSS file called "style.css" to style the website.
+2. Create a CSS file called "style.css" to style the website.
-3. Create image file "screenshot.png" to show the screenshot of the page for the review.
+3. Create an image file "screenshot.png" to show the screenshot of the page for the review.

 ### Screenshot